Red Road Flats: Demolition

 Former MSP Carolyn Leckie criticised the demolition plans and called for the five flats to be "demolished with dignity, not for entertainment".
 She has said "the image of tower blocks coming down is not a positive international spectacle" and suggests it also conveys disregard for the asylum seekers living in the sixth tower, which would remain standing.
 The demolition plan for the Commonwealth Games was cancelled for safety reasons, but the flats were demolished the following year.

 In August 2015, Glasgow Housing Association announced that all six remaining high-rise blocks would be brought down in a one-off demolition later in 2015.
 The six remaining towers were demolished on 11 October 2015, after Sheriff Court interdicts (the Scottish law equivalent of an injunction) were obtained against a group of residents who refused to leave their nearby homes during the explosions.
 Two of the six blocks failed to completely collapse and remained partially standing.
-The contractors, Safedem carried out a review to determine the best way of completing the demolition and the partial remains of the two flats were eventually demolished using a high reach excavator.
+The contractors, Safedem carried out a review to determine the best way of completing the demolition and the remains of the two blocks were eventually pulled down with cables, and dismantled using excavators.

 Following the demolition of the Red Road estate and that of the Bluevale/Whitevale towers, the 26-storey towers of the Balgrayhill estate in nearby Springburn assumed the title of Glasgow (and Scotland's) tallest buildings.
 Planned high rise housing developments for the city centre in the 2020s are projected to eventually supersede these and Red Road.